greenealexander/shinozuka-oscar-blog/src/posts/genius-of-the-crowd.md

 For some reason, YouTube had suggested it to me.
 I didn’t know who he was or what the video was about, but I happened to click on it anyway because the title was intriguing.
 I would then end up falling in love with this poem and go on to read Ham On Rye (1982), a semi-autobiographical novel of Charles Bukowski that follows his alter-ego Henry Chinaski—which I also loved.

-#### Genius of the Crowd (Video Version with Subtitles)
+## Genius of the Crowd (Video Version with Subtitles)
 <iframe class="w-full h-auto aspect-video" width="560" height="315" src="https://www.youtube.com/embed/0doGM_6izYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Beware the Preachers
+## Beware the Preachers: Becoming More Self-Aware
-I preached happiness to my friends, to family, and even to strangers I’d just met, but I didn’t have it:

-“Beware the preachers
+>Beware the preachers
 Beware the knowers
 Beware those who are always reading books
 Beware those who either detest poverty